SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ## Notes
 &nbsp;&nbsp;In order to achieve the goal, I need to think of some ways to use semaphore to coordinate the processes.
+Try to let p1 prints message once first.